| ADC Input DriverDIFFERENTIAL to

 desired ± 2Vdifferential.
 BUT, each output swings positive and negative!
 Not

+good for an ADC that runs from a single +5 V supply.
 Now set VREF = 2.0 V and rerun the SPICE file.
 Any improvement?
 Yes, each

 output gets shifted by 2 V for a total swing between 0 and 4 V. Good news for the